Optimal Generalized Decision Trees via Integer Programming: Introduction

 There are also known disadvantages to DT predictors.
 For example, they are not always robust, as they might result in poor prediction on out-of-sample data when the tree is grown too large.
 Hence, small trees are often desirable to avoid overfitting and also for the sake of interpretability.
 Assuming that for a given data distribution there exists a small DT that can achieve good accuracy, the small DTs that are computed by a typical recursive DT algorithm (such as CART \cite{Breimanbook,Quinlan}) may not achieve such accuracy, due to the heuristic nature of the algorithm.
 Moreover, it is usually impossible to establish a bound on the difference between the expected accuracy of the DT produced by a heuristic algorithm and the best possible DT.

-Currently, popular algorithms used for constructing DTs (such as CART or C4.5) are sequential heuristics that first construct a tree and then trim (prune) it to control its size, see \cite{Kotsiantis2013}.
+Currently, popular algorithms used for constructing DTs (such as CART or C4.5) are sequential heuristics that first construct a tree and then trim (prune) it to reduce its size, see \cite{Kotsiantis2013}.
 When building the tree, these heuristics use various criteria to choose a feature and a condition on that feature to branch on.
 As the tree is built gradually, the resulting DT is not necessarily ``the best'' for any particular global criterion.
+One recent example of this fact is the winning entry \cite{fico_oktay} in the FICO interpretable machine learning competition \cite{FICO}.
+The authors of \cite{fico_oktay} construct a simple classifier in conjunctive normal form which in fact can also be seen as a small depth decision tree.
+The authors show that their classifier is both simpler and more accurate (on test data) than the trees constructed by CART.

 In this paper, we aim to find {\em optimal} small DTs for binary classification problems that produce \emph{interpretable} and \emph{accurate} classifiers for the data for which such classifiers exist.
 We call a DT optimal if it has the best possible classification accuracy on a given training dataset.
 We allow complex branching rules using subsets of values of categorical features.
 For example, if a categorical feature represents a person's marital status and can take the values ``single", ``married",``divorced", ``widowed", or ``has domestic partner", a simple branching rule, which looks at numerical representation of the features, will make decisions based on a feature being ``single" or not, while a more appropriate decision may be ``either married or has a domestic partner" or not.
 Such combinatorial branching rules are considered desirable and in the case of binary classification using CART, branching on the best subset values of a categorical feature can be done again according to a sequential local heuristic.
+On the other hand, combinatorial branching may lead to overfitting when a categorical variable can take a large number of values.
+If the categorical variable that can take $\ell$ values, then, there are $2^\ell-2$ possible subsets of values of this feature that can be used for branching.
+To avoid overfitting, our model allows bounding the size of the subset used for branching.